tan-zhou/Portfolio-academic/content/project/chatbot/index.md

 {{< figure src="chatbot2.png" caption="Prototype Chatbot `Introduction` Function" >}}
 {{< figure src="chatbot3.png" caption="Prototype Chatbot `Encourage` & `Response` Function" >}}

-One challenge for us is how can we ensure that participants won’t find out what’s behind the curtain.
-We leverage AutoHotKey, a scripting software that allows the test operator to send pre-scripted messages with keyboard shortcuts, to simulate the speed, accuracy, and efficiency of a real-world chatbot system.
+{{<hl>}} The challenge for us is how can we ensure that participants won’t find out what’s behind the curtain.{{</hl>}} We leverage [AutoHotKey](https://www.autohotkey.com/), a scripting software that allows the test operator to send pre-scripted messages with keyboard shortcuts, to simulate the speed, accuracy, and efficiency of a real-world chatbot system.
 And the chatbot agent is responsible to determine when to send which message.

 ### User Testing